Tim Palmer (physicist): The Primacy of Doubt

-In October 2023 Palmer published a popular science book on the science of uncertainty called “The Primacy of Doubt”.
-Without equations, it described the physics and mathematics of chaos, applying it to weather, climate, economics, pandemics, conflict, human creativity, free will and consciousness.
-It also discussed the question of whether, at the deepest level, quantum uncertainty is different to chaotic uncertainty - Palmer believes not.
+In October 2022 Palmer published a popular science book on the science of uncertainty called The Primacy of Doubt.
+Without equations, it describes the physics and mathematics of chaos, applying it to weather, climate, economics, pandemics, conflict, human creativity, free will and consciousness.
+The book also discusses the question of whether quantum uncertainty is different from chaotic uncertainty.
 The book received favourable blurbs from Roger Penrose, Martin Rees, Syukuro Manabe and Sabine Hossenfelder.
-Brian Clegg of Popular Science wrote “This is quite possibly the best popular science book I've ever read (and I’ve read many hundreds)."
+Brian Clegg of Popular Science wrote "This is quite possibly the best popular science book I've ever read (and I've read many hundreds)."